💌 Love Philly? Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

-According to the arbor experts at TreePhilly, a program of Philadelphia Parks & Recreation, there are a few species that shine extra bright.
+According to the arbor experts at TreePhilly, the city is home to a few species that shine extra bright.
 They are:

 - Black gum